 "I’m inspired by the magical formations and behaviors I see in nature.
 A crystal that is both geometric and organic.
-A flower’s ritualistic movements with the sun and moon.
+A flower’s movements with the sun and moon.
 These examples of nature as both perfect and wild, thriving in sometimes impossible conditions, drive my process.

-Using clay like fabric captures a natural curiosity; my work creates tension between perfection and serendipity.
+My work creates tension between perfection and serendipity.
 This translates into pieces that strike a harmonious balance between impossible geometries and a rational reason for being—much like the objects I admire in nature. " Susan McKinney

-Susan has been awarded two international ceramic residencies in Greece and Denmark.
+In 2019 SKINNY debuted an exclusive collection with West Elm, that launched nationwide in stores and online, and more recently launched her signature collection with SSENSE She has been awarded two international ceramic residencies in Greece and Denmark.
 Based in Marin, she is a member of Wheelhouse, a ceramic collective in Sausalito.
 She also volunteers at Pond Farm Pottery, a Bauhaus rooted historical landmark for California pottery, nestled in the Armstrong Redwood Forest.